keylan1/chatty/readme.md

 ### Setting up the Development Environment

-1. **Expo:** Make sure you have Expo CLI installed.
+1. **Expo:** Set up an Expo account.
+Make sure you have Expo CLI installed.
 If not, you can install it globally using npm:

 npm install -g expo-cli